-In Michigan, where I lived until I was five, I only remember seeing white people.
+In Michigan, where I lived until I was five, I only remember white people.
 I am quite sure black Americans lived near us but they didn’t go to our church, school or grocery stores.
 It just never entered my personal universe.
-My memories at that age were my brother’s great attic room, our parakeet and dog, my parents always being around, enjoying kindergarten and playing in the snow.
-I was a happy child so I have been told.
-My youngest brother came along when I was three but I didn’t notice him very much at that point.
+My memories at that age were my brother’s great attic room, our parakeet and dog, my parents being around, enjoying kindergarten and playing in the snow.
+My youngest brother came along when I was three.

-I remember her saying, “Carl, what were you thinking when you agreed to this job?”
+I remember Mom saying, “Carl, what were you thinking when you agreed to this job?”

 Dad, “A paycheck, dear, we need one to live on.”